 Corrupted or Clear Mind

 This week I'll be using the Stone Tarot, a self-published deck by Alison Stone.
 I may also dip into her book of tarot poems (Ordinary Magic), although it wasn't written as a companion book.
 The oracle I'll be using is the Buddhist Quote Cards, painted and published by Diana Altenburg.
-Even though she has spiritual quotes (from John Lennon to Lao Tzu) on the back of the cards, I have decide to pair each card with a verse from the Dhammapada (a Buddhist text).
+Even though she has spiritual quotes (from John Lennon to Lao Tzu) on the back of the cards, I have decided to pair each card with a verse from the Dhammapada (a Buddhist text).
 Today's draws are the Two of Wands and Dhammapada 1:1:

 Two golden rods seem to be blocked behind a chair-like object.
 I was surprised to see the drab colors in this card; most of this deck is done in intense, jewel tones.
 But there is a method behind Stone's use of color in this Two of Wands.
 It can feel like looking through murky water when trying to make a decision about what to do and how to do it.
 Stone's poem for this card describes the choice of Hans Rey, a Jewish illustrator and author, who fled Paris before the Nazis arrived.
 He and his wife had to decide the best way to leave without detection; they finally managed to gather enough parts to make two bikes.
 One of the few things they took with them was a manuscript for the children's book Curious George.
 The verse for the Buddhist Quote Card reads: